gsoft-inc/wl-squide/docs/reference/routing/appRouter.md

 # AppRouter

-A component that sets up Squide federated primitives and render a React Router instance.
+A component that sets up and orchestrate Squide federated primitives and render a React Router instance.

 ## Reference